-The difference between Binoculars and a classical Telescope is how they are built and in their intended use.
-The word Binoculars means: two eyepieces, they are of compact design, portable and can be quickly used for viewing.
-Telescopes are Monoculars: they have one eyepiece, are bulky need a tripod and mounting and are intended for the observation of astronomical objects.
+The difference between telescope vs binoculars is how they are built and in their intended use.
+The word Binoculars means two eyepieces, they are of compact design, portable, and can be quickly used for viewing.
+Telescopes are Monoculars: they have one eyepiece only, are bulky, need a tripod and mounting, and are intended for the observation of astronomical objects.

 Today the term telescope is not just used in the classical sense anymore.
 Any kind of device used in Astronomy is called a telescope, whether it collects visible light, radio waves, game rays, or x-rays.
 Even the latest Gravitational wave detector (GOTO) is simply described as a telescope.